Tubefeeder/tubefeeder-extractor/README.md

 ## Supported Platforms

-Currently only Youtube is supported, with plans to add Peertube and Lbry in the future.
+Currently Youtube, Peertube and Lbry are supported.

 ## Writing for a new platform

-If you would like to support this by writing a new backend, please contact me in the [Tubefeeder Matrix Room](https://matrix.to/#/%23tubefeeder:matrix.org?via=matrix.org).
+If you would like to support this by writing a new backend, please take a look at [the wiki](https://www.tubefeeder.de/wiki/create-platform.html) and do not hesitate contact me in the [Tubefeeder Matrix Room](https://matrix.to/#/%23tubefeeder:matrix.org?via=matrix.org).

 ## Documentation